Snowflake-Labs/sfquickstarts/site/sfguides/src/snowblind/snowblind.md

 - We will make the token suitable for unique SQL joins.
 - We will de-tokenize the data back to it's original form.

 The thing that is subtle is the need for for formatting and SQL join UDFs.
 The first formatting example (`format_ff3_string_pass3()`) takes the token and removes metadata which this process adds.
 That can be useful for display of the string.
-The second fomatting example (`format_email_ff3_string_pass3()`) is specific to email strings, and will make a token look like an email for display or other pruposes.
-The SQL join formatting procedure (`sqljoin_ff3_string_pass3()`) also removes metadata and padding, but for the prupose of ensuring that those elements do not accidentally intorduce noise to joins.
+The second fomatting example (`format_email_ff3_string_pass3()`) is specific to email strings, and will make a token look like an email for display or other purposes.
+The SQL join formatting procedure (`sqljoin_ff3_string_pass3()`) also removes metadata and padding, but for the purpose of ensuring that those elements do not accidentally introduce noise to joins.
 Essentially they leave the token in its original form without any extra layers.

 First, we will apply tokenization to a fake email address to get a token.
 ``` */